 - Is there an electronic copy of the book available?

-- Is there another title that covers the same material that the Wallace Center has in electronic format?
+- Is there another title that covers the same material that RIT Libraries has in electronic format?

 - If you need further assistance with options, please contact your library liaison.